 Landowners and occupiers

-- Stiles and gates should be safe to use and not obstruct the path.
+• Stiles and gates should be safe to use and not obstruct the path.
 Gates should not be locked.
 Stile kits can be ordered from the Rights of Way Team.
+New structures on rights of way require permission from us.

-- Obstructions and encroachment – paths should not be obstructed or encroached in any way.
-This includes anything that will prevent path users accessing the path or post a risk to them.
+• Obstructions and encroachment – paths should not be obstructed or encroached in any way.
+This includes anything that will prevent path users accessing the path or pose a risk to them.

-- Ploughing and cropping - paths across arable fields should be available and visible at all times.
+• Ploughing and cropping - paths across arable fields should be available and visible at all times.
 For example, by marking them out with a tractor.
-Crops should be cleared to at least 1 metre for a footpath, or 2 metres for a bridleway.
-Headlands paths should be at least 1.5m for a footpath or 3 metres for bridleways.
+Crops should be cleared to at least 1 meter for a footpath, or 2 meters for a bridleway.
+Headlands paths should be at least 1.5 meters for a footpath or 3 meters for bridleways.

 Was this page helpful?